gatsbyjs/gatsby/docs/blog/2017-10-20-from-wordpress-to-developing-in-react-starting-to-see-it/index.md

 ```

 Whilst this might _look_ weird, it actually makes it much easier to understand
-what’s going on.
-You know you’re dealing with this data, using this HTML, and
+what's going on.
+You know you're dealing with this data, using this HTML, and
 with CSS-in-JS strategies such as Styled Components, you can see exactly what
 CSS is going to be implemented too.
 In one file.